Last updated on January 2nd, 2020 at 12:44 am

 Any hints on making pitching less stressful?

 I want to leave you with a video of a funny pitch by two people you may know.
-Vince Vaughn and Ben Stiller are hilarious when they attempt to pitch a possible fourth sequel to Lord of the Rings to it’s director, Peter Jackson –
+Vince Vaughn and Ben Stiller are hilarious when they attempt to pitch a possible fourth sequel to the titanic with its director, James Cameron –

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.